-Master’s Programme in Health and Welfare: Caring Science and Nursing, 120 credits
+Master’s programme in the Caring Sciences and Nursing, 120 credits

 Today’s complex health care puts high demands on the skills of nurses.
 As a student on the Master’s programme you will acquire in-depth knowledge of the Caring Sciences and of scientific methodology.
 You will also acquire increased knowledge of how several professions in many different areas of knowledge work together within the field of health and welfare.

 The programme is based on the nurse’s core competences and professional areas of responsibility as well as on a holistic view of people in need of care.
 Throughout the entire life cycle the patient and family are in focus in a caring context.
 Equality and accessibility are emphasised in a person-centred and cooperative approach with regard to relations between caregivers, patient and family as well as within the surrounding community.